mivalsten/ddb-dm-screen/README.md

 # ddb-dm-screen

+## attention
+There is much better working version of the script maintained by [TeaWithLucas](https://github.com/TeaWithLucas).
+Check it here: https://github.com/TeaWithLucas/DNDBeyond-DM-Screen

+I strongly suggest to upgrade to that version.

 ## description

 This Tampermonkey userscript aims to provide simple DM screen by scraping character sheet for relevant values.
 It works on campaign screen and shows stats, HP, AC and passives.